jheasly/bp-project/README.md

 If you feel doing so suits your demo, feel free to change or extend the models.

-(The mdoels and generated data are purposefully contrived, don't get too hung up on that.)
+(The models and generated data are purposefully contrived, don't get too hung up on that.)

 Enjoy!